awarenessxz/react-gadgets/doc/README.md

 #### Testing

-1. `yarn run test` : runs jest and check for test coverage (should be used in your CI/CD pipeline)
+1. `yarn run test` -- runs jest and check for test coverage (should be used in your CI/CD pipeline)
-2. `yarn run test:watch`: should be used when you're running your tests locally (they will re-run whenever a file is changed).
+2. `yarn run test:watch` -- should be used when you're running your tests locally (they will re-run whenever a file is changed).
     - _Note: press `u` to update snapshot if you make changes to any components_
-3. `yarn run lint` : check for code consistency
+3. `yarn run lint` -- check for code consistency

 ###### Additional Testing Notes